THE ULTIMATE TANZANIA SAFARI GUIDE

 Tanzania is the quintessential, definitive holiday destination for your first safari.
 Who wouldn’t want to visit a dreamy place where destination names roll off the tongue like an enchantment: Serengeti, Zanzibar, Kilimanjaro, Tanganyika, Manyara, Ngorongoro, and Olduvai Gorge, “the Cradle of Humankind.
 This travel guide gives you all the information you need to plan your first safari in Tanzania without a hustle.

-Ngorongoro Conservation Area justly deserves its fame as a natural world wonder.
-The ride down onto the striking Ngorongoro crater floor, passing through the misty primaeval forest with wild orchids, swinging vines, and chattering monkeys, will leave you wonderstruck like a child seeing their favourite toy for the first time.
-Standing on the crator floor is like featuring on a National Geographic special.
+Ngorongoro Conservation Area is a true natural wonder that will leave you in awe.
+As you ride down onto the crater floor, passing through the misty primeval forest with wild orchids, swinging vines, and chattering monkeys, you’ll feel like a child seeing their favorite toy for the first time.
+Standing on the crater floor is like featuring in a National Geographic special, and the experience is nothing short of breathtaking.

-Follow in the footsteps of legendary white hunters and explorers when visiting Selous Game Reserve in Tanzania’s south.
-Selous is the world’s second-largest conservation area, after Greenland National Park, where you’ll meet some of the most incredible animals and birds on a game drive, boat safari, or foot.
+If you’re looking to follow in the footsteps of legendary white hunters and explorers, then Selous Game Reserve in Tanzania’s south is the perfect destination.
+It’s the world’s second-largest conservation area, after Greenland National Park, and it’s home to some of the most incredible animals and birds you’ll ever see.
+Whether you choose to go on a game drive, boat safari, or foot, the sights and sounds of Selous will stay with you forever.

-Tanzania offers more wonders than just animals for any first-time safari holiday.
-Zanzibar, Pemba, and Mafia islands are a holiday dream for many coastal travellers.
-Mount Kilimanjaro and Mount Meru and a hiking adventurers Eden.
+But Tanzania offers much more than just wildlife.
+Zanzibar, Pemba, and Mafia islands are a dream for coastal travelers, with pristine beaches and crystal-clear waters.
+Meanwhile, hiking enthusiasts will love the challenge of Mount Kilimanjaro and Mount Meru.

 Serengeti Great Migration